Are You Choosing Good Food and Drinks for Exercising?

 - Brown Rice

 Not right afterwards.
 It is best to leave about three hours after your meal.
 It can be beneficial, however, to have a snack before your workout.
-Snacks that are quickly digestible include:

 - Bananas